🤔 What's your county's water quality?

 State and Local Efforts to Improve Water Quality in Odessa

-The Florida Well Water Program is offering information sheets and documentation to personal well owners in Odessa on the aspects of water testing, the danger and risk of contamination, and best management practices.
-Education and technical support enable the residents to take charge of ensuring their own quality and safety of personal water supplies.
-Secondly, the stormwater management, e.g., building of vegetated swales, rain gardens, and retention ponds in new subdivisions, aids in preventing pollution by runoff before it reaches the lakes and streams of Odessa.
+The Florida Well Water Program provides guidance and tools for private well owners in Odessa, including information on water testing, contamination risks, and best management practices.
+Through education and technical assistance, residents are empowered to maintain the safety and quality of their personal water supplies.
+In addition, stormwater improvements, such as the construction of vegetated swales, rain gardens, and retention ponds in newer subdivisions, help reduce pollution from runoff before it reaches Odessa’s lakes and streams.

 Impact of Climate Change on Water Quality in Odessa